 There remains a gap in Y7 for both English and Maths, a gap in Y8 for English only and a gap for English only in Y9.
-Without KS2 data to compare gaps to, it is difficult to monitor the impact of the interventions for Y7/Y8.
+Without KS2 data to compare gaps to, it is difficult to identify if the gaps have closed.